Marilyn Moore (singer)

 Marilyn Montez Moore (June 16, 1930 – March 19, 1992) was an American jazz singer during the 1950s.
 She recorded one solo album, Moody Marilyn Moore (Bethlehem, 1957).
 Her vocal style was similar to Billie Holiday's, and according to jazz critic Will Friedwald, Holiday and Moore were friends.
 She was the first wife of saxophonist Al Cohn (who played on Moody Marilyn Moore) and the mother of guitarist Joe Cohn.

 After Cohn and Moore separated and later divorced, Moore was left to raise her family and never recorded again.
+One music journalist noted that "the quality of Moore's singing on her first album... marks her out as one of the great losses to the world of jazz".

-She died in March 1992, at the age of 61.
+She died in March 1992, at the age of 61, in Fort Lauderdale.